ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 SCT Feedback requires the cooperation of HTTPS clients and more importantly HTTPS servers.
 HTTPS servers can be built to work out of the box with no explicit configuration, and the logic behind the .well-known URIs pre-provided.
-However, to take full advantage of the system, a HTTPS server would wish to
+However, to take full advantage of the system, a HTTPS server would wish to:

 - Minimize its disk commitment by whitelisting known SCTs and certificate chains